 - Integrity and security: encryption helps guard credentials used by Sonarr, Radarr, and accompanying tools.

-Key VPN Criteria for ARR Stack
+Key VPN Criteria for ARR Stack The ultimate guide best vpn for bug bounty hunting 2026

 - Speed: streaming and automated downloads depend on fast, stable speeds.
 Look for providers with high throughput and low latency.